Are omega-3 oils sustainable?

 GOED believes that protecting our oceans and natural resources is paramount.
 Maintaining our oceans is not only good environmental stewardship, but also ensures sustainable growth for the omega-3 industry as a whole.

 Fortunately, most of the fisheries from which fish or other marine omega-3 oils are sourced have either been certified—or are currently pursuing certification—by the Marine Stewardship Council (MSC).
 Other fisheries are certified by Friend of the Sea, another respected certifying group.
+Several GOED member companies have also achieved MarinTrust certification, which certifies that their marine ingredients are responsibly sourced and produced.

 In many cases, individual fisheries have their own sustainability monitoring bodies.
 For example, in Peru, the fishery for Peruvian anchovy is monitored by a scientific body called IMARPE, while the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) oversees the krill fishery and the Alaska Department of Fish and Game oversees the salmon and pollock fisheries.